openssl/technical-policies/policies/coding-style.md

     foo->bar
 ```

-* Do not use multiple consecutive spaces
+Do not use multiple consecutive spaces except in comments,
-except for indentation and for multi-line alignment of definitions, e.g.:
+for indentation, and for multi-line alignment of definitions, e.g.:
 ```c
 #define FOO_INVALID  -1   /* invalid or inconsistent arguments */
 #define FOO_INTERNAL 0    /* Internal error, most likely malloc */